khaouitiabdelhakim/Android-QUIZ-With-Correction/QUIZ.md

 ## ANDROID QUIZ

-Sure, here's the revised version with each answer followed by a note explaining it:

 #### Q1.
 To add features, components, and permissions to your Android app, which file needs to be edited?

 - [x] AndroidManifest.xml